Public Service Enterprise Group (NYSE:PEG) Updates FY 2022 Earnings Guidance

 Public Service Enterprise Group (NYSE:PEG – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $3.40-$3.50 for the period, compared to the consensus EPS estimate of $3.47.
+The company provided earnings per share guidance of $3.40-$3.50 for the period, compared to the consensus earnings per share estimate of $3.47.
 The company issued revenue guidance of -.

-A number of analysts have recently commented on the company.
-Barclays cut their price target on Public Service Enterprise Group from $75.00 to $66.00 and set an equal weight rating on the stock in a report on Monday, July 18th.
-Morgan Stanley cut their price target on Public Service Enterprise Group from $81.00 to $68.00 and set an overweight rating on the stock in a report on Friday, October 21st.
-StockNews.com lowered Public Service Enterprise Group from a hold rating to a sell rating in a report on Tuesday.
-BMO Capital Markets boosted their price target on Public Service Enterprise Group from $61.00 to $64.00 and gave the company a market perform rating in a report on Tuesday.
-Finally, Credit Suisse Group upped their target price on Public Service Enterprise Group to $69.00 in a report on Tuesday, August 9th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and six have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Public Service Enterprise Group presently has an average rating of Hold and a consensus target price of $69.36.
+A number of equities research analysts have recently commented on the company.
+Wells Fargo & Company cut their target price on Public Service Enterprise Group from $69.00 to $68.00 and set an overweight rating on the stock in a research note on Tuesday, November 1st.
+Mizuho lowered their price target on Public Service Enterprise Group from $73.00 to $68.00 and set a buy rating on the stock in a report on Tuesday, July 12th.
+StockNews.com downgraded Public Service Enterprise Group from a hold rating to a sell rating in a report on Tuesday, November 1st.
+Guggenheim lowered their price target on Public Service Enterprise Group to $67.00 in a report on Friday.
+Finally, Barclays lowered their price target on Public Service Enterprise Group from $75.00 to $66.00 and set an equal weight rating on the stock in a report on Monday, July 18th.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and six have given a buy rating to the stock.
+According to data from MarketBeat, Public Service Enterprise Group has an average rating of Hold and an average price target of $68.92.

 Public Service Enterprise Group Stock Performance

-Several institutional investors and hedge funds have recently made changes to their positions in PEG.
-Prudential Financial Inc. grew its position in shares of Public Service Enterprise Group by 196.2% in the first quarter.
-Prudential Financial Inc. now owns 1,892,166 shares of the utilities provider’s stock valued at $132,451,000 after purchasing an additional 1,253,283 shares during the last quarter.
-Vanguard Group Inc. grew its position in Public Service Enterprise Group by 2.7% during the first quarter.
-Vanguard Group Inc. now owns 43,654,799 shares of the utilities provider’s stock worth $3,055,836,000 after buying an additional 1,159,331 shares in the last quarter.
-Goldman Sachs Group Inc. grew its position in Public Service Enterprise Group by 36.3% during the first quarter.
-Goldman Sachs Group Inc. now owns 2,747,960 shares of the utilities provider’s stock worth $192,357,000 after buying an additional 732,338 shares in the last quarter.
-Renaissance Technologies LLC grew its position in Public Service Enterprise Group by 111.1% during the first quarter.
-Renaissance Technologies LLC now owns 1,247,000 shares of the utilities provider’s stock worth $87,290,000 after buying an additional 656,400 shares in the last quarter.
-Finally, ClearBridge Investments Ltd grew its position in Public Service Enterprise Group by 11.4% during the first quarter.
-ClearBridge Investments Ltd now owns 4,245,423 shares of the utilities provider’s stock worth $297,180,000 after buying an additional 432,908 shares in the last quarter.
-Institutional investors and hedge funds own 71.01% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of PEG.
+Prudential Financial Inc. increased its position in Public Service Enterprise Group by 196.2% in the first quarter.
+Prudential Financial Inc. now owns 1,892,166 shares of the utilities provider’s stock worth $132,451,000 after buying an additional 1,253,283 shares in the last quarter.
+Vanguard Group Inc. grew its position in shares of Public Service Enterprise Group by 2.7% during the first quarter.
+Vanguard Group Inc. now owns 43,654,799 shares of the utilities provider’s stock worth $3,055,836,000 after purchasing an additional 1,159,331 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in shares of Public Service Enterprise Group by 36.3% during the first quarter.
+Goldman Sachs Group Inc. now owns 2,747,960 shares of the utilities provider’s stock worth $192,357,000 after purchasing an additional 732,338 shares in the last quarter.
+Renaissance Technologies LLC grew its position in shares of Public Service Enterprise Group by 111.1% during the first quarter.
+Renaissance Technologies LLC now owns 1,247,000 shares of the utilities provider’s stock worth $87,290,000 after purchasing an additional 656,400 shares in the last quarter.
+Finally, ClearBridge Investments Ltd grew its position in shares of Public Service Enterprise Group by 11.4% during the first quarter.
+ClearBridge Investments Ltd now owns 4,245,423 shares of the utilities provider’s stock worth $297,180,000 after purchasing an additional 432,908 shares in the last quarter.
+Hedge funds and other institutional investors own 71.01% of the company’s stock.

 Public Service Enterprise Group Company Profile